grafana/pyroscope/docs/sources/operators-guide/configure/configuring-tracing.md

 1. Set the `JAEGER_AGENT_HOST` environment variable in all components to point to the Jaeger agent.
 1. Enable sampling in the appropriate components:
-   - The ingester and ruler self-initiate traces and should have sampling explicitly enabled.
+   - The ingester self-initiate traces and should have sampling explicitly enabled.
-   - Sampling for the distributor and query-frontend can be enabled in Grafana Fire or in an upstream service, like a proxy or gateway running in front of Grafana Fire.
+   - Sampling for the distributor and querier can be enabled in Grafana Fire or in an upstream service, like a proxy or gateway running in front of Grafana Fire.

 To enable sampling in Grafana Fire components you can specify either